0xSpaceShard/starknet-hardhat-plugin/README.md

 const results = await account.multiCall(interactionArray);
 ```

-OpenZeppelin and Argent account implementations work pretty much the same way, however Argent's has the additional signature verifications of a Guardian.
+OpenZeppelin and Argent account implementation work almost the same: Argent implementation has the additional Guardian signature verification.
-A key pair is generated for the Guardian the same way it is for the Signer, however if you want to change it, you must cast the `account` object to `ArgentAccount`
+A key pair is generated for the Guardian the same way it is for the Signer, however if you want to change it, you must cast the `account` object to `ArgentAccount`.

 ```typescript
 import { ArgentAccount } from "@shardlabs/starknet-hardhat-plugin/dist/account";